Jan Enquist

 Rear Admiral Jan Fredrik Enquist (3 August 1925 – 21 August 2005) was a Swedish Navy officer.
-Enquist's senior commands include as Chief of the Coastal Fleet from 1982 to 1985 and as Commanding Admiral of the Western Military District from 1985 to 1989.
+Enquist's senior commands include as Commander-in-Chief of the Coastal Fleet from 1982 to 1985 and as Commanding Admiral of the Western Military District from 1985 to 1989.

 Early life

 Enquist was born on 3 August 1925 in Stockholm, Sweden, the son of professor Fredrik Enquist and his wife Greta (née Ekecrantz).
 He grew up in Uppsala and Gothenburg.
 After passing studentexamen from Vasa högre allmänna läroverk in Gothenburg in 1944, he was accepted as an officer candidate at the Royal Swedish Naval Academy in Stockholm.

 Career

-Enquist was commissioned as an naval officer in the Swedish Navy with the rank of acting sub-lieutenant in 1947.
+Enquist was commissioned as a naval officer in the Swedish Navy with the rank of acting sub-lieutenant in 1947.
 He was promoted to sub-lieutenant in 1949 and was trained in the torpedo officer program and served during the subaltern years mainly on destroyers.
 He underwent a 1951-52 anti-submarine warfare course in England.
 Enquist attended the Royal Swedish Naval Staff College from 1954 to 1956.
 After completing the Royal Swedish Naval Staff College with a higher torpedo technical course in the mid-1950s, he served for a couple of years as adjutant to the Inspector of the Submarine Service, specializing in anti-submarine issues.
 He was promoted to lieutenant in 1959 and after serving on torpedo boats and destroyers, he was in 1962-1963 commander of HSwMS Munin and in 1963 commander of the destroyer HSwMS Hälsingland.
 He then began his specialization in planning and study activities serving at the Naval Staff's Planning Department from 1963 to 1965 and in the Defence Staff's Study Department - in the years 1967 to 1972 as head of the latter.
 It was there that the future development and preparedness of the defence was studied.

 Enquist was promoted to lieutenant commander in 1965 and to commander in 1967.
 In the early 1970s, Enquist was involved in developing the Swedish defence's planning system.
 From 1 April 1972 he served in a submarine flotilla.
 Enquist was promoted to captain in 1973 and was appointed commander of the 1st Submarine Flotilla the same year, an appointment that was somewhat unexpected and unconventional, as he was not a trained submarine officer.
 He attended the Swedish National Defence College in 1975 and in 1977 and was promoted to senior captain in 1976.
 He was subsequently head of Section 1 in the Naval Staff.
 Enquist was appointed as head of the Naval Personnel Corps (Flottans personalkårer) from 1 October 1978 and as head of Section III in the Naval Staff.
 Much of his time was taken up by the major investigations, which aimed to give the Swedish Fleet a heightened level of constant readiness.
 They resulted in a major reorganization and reunification of the supply depot system, so that all ships could be kept materially ready for action.